REG - 70.00.2 Data and Information Regulation

 5.3.1 Chief Information Security and Compliance Officer

-The University’s Chief Information Security and Compliance Officer has responsibility for THE development, practice and enforcement of the information security policies, regulations, rules and procedures of the University.
+The University’s Chief Information Security and Compliance Officer has responsibility for the development, practice and enforcement of the information security policies, regulations, rules, and procedures of the University.
 The Chief Information and Compliance Officer will also coordinate security efforts for other departments within the University.
 This position reports to and is supervised by the University’s Chief Information Officer (CIO).

-5.3.4 List of Data Owners
+5.3.3 List of Data Owners

-5.3.4.1 Provost and Vice Chancellor for Academic Affairs
+5.3.3.2 Provost and Vice Chancellor for Academic Affairs

-5.3.4.2 Vice Chancellor for Administration and Finance
+5.3.3.3 Vice Chancellor for Business and Finance

-5.3.4.3 Vice Chancellor for Student Affairs
+5.3.3.4 Vice Chancellor for Student Affairs

-5.3.4.4 Vice Chancellor for Advancement
+5.3.3.5 Vice Chancellor for Institutional Advancement

-5.3.4.5 General Counsel
+5.3.3.6 General Counsel

-5.3.4.6 Chief Human Resources Officer
+5.3.3.7 Chief Human Resources Officer

-5.3.4.7 Chief Information Officer
+5.3.3.8 Chief Information Officer

-5.3.4.8 Director of Athletics
+5.3.3.9 Director of Athletics

 5.4 Data Custodians